BrightManx/F1-race-analysis/README.md

 # F1 Post-Race Analysis
-This repository hosts a webapp that display the stats for the most recent gp, with interactive graphs and more!
+This repository hosts a webapp that displays the stats for the most recent gp, with interactive graphs and more!